What foods stain teeth?

 Carbonated beverages

 Carbonated beverages such as soft drinks combine the effect of the two previous food groups.
-On the one hand, the gas in these beverages demineralises the enamel, so that the protective layer of enamel is reduced over the years when too much is consumed.
+On the one hand, the gas in these beverages demineralizes the enamel, so that the protective layer gradually diminishes over the years when excessive consumption occurs.
+On the other hand, the large amount of colorants in carbonated beverages ends up passing to the teeth, staining them progressively.
+If we add to this the sugar contained in most soft drinks, the risk of caries and dental stains is much higher.

 Coffee and tea